vincentbernat/network-lab/lab-routed-vpn-wireguard/README.md

 The main namespace is using OSPFv3, but this doesn't really matter.
 This is just a way to let each VPN see each others.

+We also support transport IPv4 on top of IPv6.
+To test this aspect,
+use:

+    $ ip netns exec R1 ping -c2 10.0.3.1

 ## Troubleshooting

 Each VPN should see the `2001:db8:aX::/64` network through OSPF: